Schumer: Senators will 'get the job done' on infrastructure

 But Sen. John Cornyn, R-Texas, predicted, “It's going to be a grind."

-The effort got off to a haphazard start Friday.
-Shortly after the Senate began the procedural vote, it was stopped.
-Cornyn said the reason was that some of the text in the draft bill did not comport with the agreement between the negotiators.
-The rare bipartisan work is testing senators' ability to trust one another.

-Several moments later, the vote resumed and the effort to proceed to consideration of the bill passed by a vote of 66-28.

 Earlier this week, 17 GOP senators joined all Democrats in voting to start the debate, launching what will be a dayslong process to consider the bill.
-That support largely held Friday, with Senate Minority Leader Mitch McConnell, R-Ky., again voting yes to nudge the process along.
+That support largely held Friday during another procedural vote, with Minority Leader Mitch McConnell, R-Ky., again voting yes to nudge the process along.

 Cornyn said he expects Schumer to allow all senators to have a chance to shape the bill and allow for amendments from members of both parties.